GlenAshwood/VagrantProject/README.md

 [ubuntu-14.04-64-nocm](https://vagrantcloud.com/puppetlabs/boxes/ubuntu-14.04-64-nocm)

 # Installation
-Install both dependencies and clone this repositories to your local host.
+Install both dependencies and clone this repo to your local host.
 The only command you should need to run from the root directory is:
 ```bash
 vagrant up
 ```

-Once the installation has completed (and it isn't quick, so plenty of time to make a tea/coffee), you should have provisioned three machines.
+Once the installation is complete (and it isn't quick, so plenty of time to make a tea/coffee), you should have provisioned three machines.
 To vefiy this, you can run the following command:
 ```bash
 vagrant status
 ```